 Since then our income has nearly quadrupled.
 We’re halfway to our $40,000 travel goal.
 Barring a major financial catastrophe, we should hit our number well ahead of schedule.
 What had seemed like a major challenge a year ago is no longer that.
 It’s just something that’s going to happen - automatically.

 So now what?
 What do we do with ourselves after financial autopilot?

 Rich isn’t about how much money you make.
-There are people who make five times more than we do who I’d consider poor, because their wants and needs always exceed their ability to afford it.
+There are people who make five times as much who I’d consider poor, because their wants and needs always exceed their ability to afford it.
 These are the people we should feel sorry for - because “more” is its own kind of slavery.